kylefantastic/phase-1/week-1/tracking-changes-reflection.md

 5. Use a hanging indent.

 #### What does the HEAD^ argument mean?
 HEAD can be understood as the "current branch".
 When you switch branches with `git checkout`, the HEAD revision changes to point to the tip of the new branch.
+HEAD simply means the current commit - the one you're working on.
+HEAD^ means the last one, that you just made.
+HEAD-n means the nth head ago a.k.a parents.

 #### What are the 3 stages of a git change and how do you move a file from one stage to the other?
 **Git have 3 states that files reside in:**